-My good friend and fellow marketer, Erica Holthausen of Joppa Communications wrote a compelling blog post last week that explored the intrinsic power of those all-too-familiar, three little words “I don’t know.”
+My good friend and fellow marketer, Erica Holthausen of Joppa Communications, who joined Richardson Media Group in June 2017, wrote a compelling blog post last week that explored the intrinsic power of those all-too-familiar, three little words “I don’t know.”

 Her article, titled, “Unleash New Possibilities with Three Little Words” is a concise and optimistic take on a scenario that we’ve all experienced, both inside and outside of our business lives.
 Inevitably, someone will ask us to comment on, participate in or engage with a particular concept or idea that we may not know much about, and we are suddenly pressed into a quandary.
 What to do?